AmbyR00/hello-world/README.md

 My first repo here

 I wanna try this out.
-I'm a father, a photographer, writer and a designer who plays a lot of Go (weiqi) and a recorder flute.
+I'm a father, a photographer, writer and a 3d-designer who plays a lot of Go (weiqi) and a recorder flute.

 I make stuff.